jiversivers/monte_carlo/README.md

 pip install photon-canon
 ```

+> [!NOTE]
- > **_NOTE:_** By default, `pip` will not install `cupy`.
+> By default, `pip` will not install `cupy`.
 On systems without a CUDA-GPU, this is the desired behavior,
-but you will receive an import warning when using this package.
+> but you will receive an import warning when using this package.
 IF you have a compatible GPU, see below for CUDA
-options.
+> options.

 ### CUDA Systems